Psiphon-Inc/psiphon-windows/src/webui/README.md

 ## TODO

 * Connect buttons resizes too much.
 Probably need to fix it to a particular height.
-* Add flags to egress region combo
 * Bug (maybe): Check disabling of controls in older IE
 * Write descriptions for all i18n messages
 * More elaborate connection animation?
 * Need higher-res Psiphon logo
 * Clean up psiclient code.
+Clean up unused files, like feedback.html and feedback.bmp.
 * Will a long disconnect hang UI?
 Probably.
 But is that avoidable in JS, or just because Stop() blocks and is called from message queue handler?
 * Bug?
 Psiphon doesn't consistently launch on Win7+IE9?
 Only in VM?
 * Come up with new spec for banner ads.
 Larger, PNG, maybe with transparency.
 * Automation: Switch to VS2013.
 Banner changes/support.
 * Maybe don't use custom font, since it looks even less like a native app?
 Or just use it for headings?

+## Longer-term TODO

+* Split HTML into logical parts and use templating engine
+* Split up JS in logical modules
+* Ditto CSS
+* Unit tests

 ## Technical and compatibility notes